adampointer/go-deribit/README.md

 # go-deribit

+## No longer maintained

+I do not have the time to look after this project.
+It was good fun but all good things must end.
+If you wish to carry on then please fork this repo and go your own way.

 ## V3

 This project is now using go1.13 with Go Modules, but should remain compatible with `dep`.
 Also, as there are some breaking changes introduced by the latest schema changes from the remote API, I have decided to carry on development in the new `v3` namespace with the project root containing the code tagged `v2.x`.